in Hot Takes, Apple, Blackberry, Galaxy Fold series, Vision Pro headset, All Posts

 Apple’s recent lack of innovation can offer some valuable insights for entrepreneurs to always keep the gears of their business moving, which includes:

 Continuously monitor industry trends and emerging technologies to anticipate changes and stay competitive.
+For example, the industry expects Apple to introduce innovative foldable technology, with analysts predicting new features and potential launch timelines.
 Make product-market fit decisions that you can afford, and you have good evidence that demand will validate and drive your product-market fit decision.

 Foster a work environment that promotes creativity, experimentation, and risk-taking to drive innovation.
 This is easier said than done.
 Don’t fall into a trap of shiny-object syndrome, where every new idea is the right one.
 Leverage a wide range of opinions from your team, customers, suppliers and partners to choose the highest value innovations.